smatechnologies/ibm-i-agent-docs/docs/reference/performance.md

 JORS means job output retrieval system (or service).
-For the IBM i LSAM, JORS is the function that stores and later retrieves IBM i job log reports when the OpCon/xps Schedule functions are used to \"view output\" of the job.
+For the IBM i LSAM, JORS is the function that stores and later retrieves IBM i job log reports when the OpCon/xps Schedule functions are used to "view output" of the job.
 JORS does not presently support retrieval of any other type of job output.

 The JORS communications performance parameters work exactly the same as the job scheduling communications performance parameters.
 For details, please review the previous section of this document.
-However, the LSAM\'s JORS communications server program has a complete different work profile from the job scheduling server program.
+However, the LSAM's JORS communications server program has a complete different work profile from the job scheduling server program.

 Job scheduling involves a constant flow of transactions that govern the